Students should initiate contact with their transfer institution before their first semester at SCC.

 College of Business Administration – Sept.
 2014 (Accounting, Administrative Management, Advertising and Promotion, Business Education, Computer Information Systems, Construction Management, Entertainment Management, Entrepreneurship, Finance, Financial Planning, General Business, Human Resources, Information Technology Service Management, International Business, Logistics & Supply Chain Management, Marketing Management, Marketing Research, Production/Operations Management, Real Estate, Risk Management & Insurance, Sales/Sales Management)

 A .A. to B. A./B. S. articulations in: accounting, business administration, art – art history, studio art, visual communication, theater, communication, English – linguistics, pre-education, French, German, Spanish, mathematics, biology, chemistry, physics, economics, history, justice systems, philosophy and religion, political science, psychology, sociology/anthropology – July 2012 (available on Truman website)

-A.A. program to B.A./B.S. program articulations available in ADM 1204: Accounting, Anthropology, Art Education, Art History, Biochemistry and Biotechnology, Biology, Business Administration--General Business Management, International Business, Marketing, Finance, Logistics & Operations, Management, Information Systems, Chemistry, Computer Science, Communication, Criminology and Criminal Justice, Economics, Education, Engineering, English, History, Interdisciplinary Studies, Liberal Studies, Mathematics, Media Studies, Modern Language-French; Modern Language-Japanese, Modern Language-Spanish, Music, Nursing, Philosophy, Physics, Political Science, Psychology, Public Policy & Administration, Social Work, Sociology, Studio Art, Theater & Dance – September 2011 (available on UMSL website)
+A.A. program to B.A./B.S. program articulations available in ADM 1204: Accounting, Anthropology, Art Education, Art History, Biochemistry and Biotechnology, Biology, Business Administration – General Business Management, International Business, Marketing, Finance, Logistics & Operations, Management, Information Systems, Chemistry, Computer Science, Communication, Criminology and Criminal Justice, Economics, Education, Engineering, English, History, Interdisciplinary Studies, Liberal Studies, Mathematics, Media Studies, Modern Language-French; Modern Language-Japanese, Modern Language-Spanish, Music, Nursing, Philosophy, Physics, Political Science, Psychology, Public Policy & Administration, Social Work, Sociology, Studio Art, Theater & Dance – Sept.
+2011 (available on UMSL website)